bootdotdev/blog/content/python/python-best-practices.md

 Your documentation and comments are useless, however, if you don’t update them when you make changes to your code, so be sure to pay attention to them and update them when needed.

 A docstring is a string literal that is the first statement in a class, function, or module.
-Following this format, the [docstring](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring) “becomes the __doc__ special attribute of that object”.
+Following this format, the [docstring](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring) "becomes the __doc__ special attribute of that object".
 All objects that are public or are exported as part of a module should have a docstring.
 Docstrings unequivocally belong to Python best practices, as they are ubiquitous in the Python community.
 Every professional Python package makes use of them.

 [Sphinx](https://www.sphinx-doc.org/en/master/) is the most common package used to automatically generate HTML code for a documentation website from your d